Each year, La MaMa’s Squirts gathers the most exciting voices from New York City’s queer performance world, across the generations.

 Curated by Paris Alexander

-Starring: Members of the Haus of Quench: Klondyke, Polyester, Angel Kitten, Vague Static, and Spawn, Once Members of The Blacklips Performance Cult: Flloyd and Michael Cavadias, Glenn Marla, Egyptt Labeija, Untitled Queen, Voxigma Lo, Xaddy Addy, Brenda, Linda Simpson, Julie J, Kevin Aviance
+Starring: Members of the Haus of Quench: Klondyke, Polyester, Vague Static, and Spawn, Once Members of The Blacklips Performance Cult: Flloyd and Michael Cavadias, Glenn Marla, Egyptt Labeija, Untitled Queen, Voxigma Lo, Xaddy Addy, Brenda, Linda Simpson, Julie J, Kevin Aviance

 Paris Alexander is a multidisciplinary visual performance artist who acts, writes plays, does drag, conceptual standup, and whatever they want.
 Paris' work often has many aspects of reference and reverence for the past, as a way to look into the future.
 Their unofficial secret drag name is Nostalgia.
 With Voxigma Lo and Julie J, they host and produce Sylvester, a monthly black experimental drag review presented at Purgatory in Brooklyn.
 Their work has been presented for Ars Nova, JACK, Carnegie Hall, The Park Avenue Armory, and Grace Exhibition Space, among other places.